Nouran-Alaa/Tic-Tac-Toe_MP_Project/README.md

 ## Rules

-• Each player takes a turn placing his character (X or O) into one of the nine squares.
+• Each player takes a turn placing his character (X or O) into one of the nine squares. <br />
-• A player cannot place his symbol in a square that is already occupied by a symbol.
+• A player cannot place his symbol in a square that is already occupied by a symbol. <br />
-• The game ends when a player creates a winning combination of his symbols or when there are no empty squares remaining.
+• The game ends when a player creates a winning combination of his symbols or when there are no empty squares remaining. <br />
-• Winning combination is defined as three horizontally adjacent, three vertically adjacent, or three diagonally adjacent symbols.
+• Winning combination is defined as three horizontally adjacent, three vertically adjacent, or three diagonally adjacent symbols. <br />
-• If neither player creates a winning combination when all nine squares are occupied, the game is a draw, often referred to as a "cat game."
+• If neither player creates a winning combination when all nine squares are occupied, the game is a draw, often referred to as a "cat game." <br />

 * * *